 ChocoMuseo is a chocolate museum located in Punta Cana; here you can taste a wide assortment of ice creams and chocolates to your hearts content.
-In addition to enjoying all of the free samples, this museum is only steps away from Don Lucas’s Cigar factory.
-There, you can learn about the history of Cigar making in the Dominican Republic
+In addition to enjoying all of the free samples, this museum is only steps away from the Don Lucas cigar factory.
+There, you can learn about the history of the Dominican Republic’s cigar trade.

-This tour takes you into the Mountains of Anamuya, where you will get to see and interact with squirrel monkeys that have been trained to interact with humans.
+This tour takes you into the Mountains of Anamuya, where you can meet squirrel monkeys that have been trained to interact with humans.
 The second part of the tour is the Zip Lining Adventure.
 Here you will get to experience the sensation of flying through the air as you zipline between 16 platforms for over two miles of mountain ranges and forestry.